Arbazkhan4712/Python-Quarantine-Projects/ReadMe.md

 2.Django Blog website --- Created by - [Mahesh Sawant](https://github.com/smahesh29)
   For Working and other details check - [Django-Blog](https://github.com/smahesh29/Django-Blog)

-3. High Qulity YouTube Video Downloader --- Done 👍  Create an UI for this
+3.High Qulity YouTube Video Downloader --- Done 👍  Create an UI for this

 4.Making a security camera using laptop webcam and streaming it on local network using flask --- Almost Done by [tushar-mehndiratta](https://github.com/tushar-mehndiratta)